codesmith-ahmad/OMNIRECORDS/README.md

-# OMNIRECORDS: Custom SQLite terminal (replacing Memento Database)
+# OMNIRECORDS: SQLite database with Powershell as frontend (outdated README)

 ---